College of Education

 Santiago Ospina Tabares is a first-year Ph.D. student in Curriculum and Instruction in the College of Education at the University of Illinois at Urbana-Champaign.
 He earned a Master’s degree in the same program in 2023.
 Previously, he gained professional experience in the implementation of learning technologies among underserved populations in Colombia.
 Recently, he has been involved in evaluation work related to diversity, equity, and inclusion in computer science education.
 His research interests are centered around culturally responsive evaluation, the design and implementation of learning technologies, computer science education, and multicultural education.

-Cecilia Vaughn-Guy is a fourth year Ph.D. student in Education Policy, Organization & Leadership with dual concentrations in Human Resource Development and Diversity and Equity in Education.
+Cecilia Vaughn-Guy is a Ph.D. candidate in Education Policy, Organization & Leadership with dual concentrations in Human Resource Development and Diversity and Equity in Education.
 Prior to matriculation into this program, she worked as an occupational therapist in clinical, hospital-based and academic settings.
-Her research interest centers on amplifying the voices of frontline healthcare workers, reimagining equitable and sustainable organizational hierarchy, culturally responsive evaluation, and creating and sustaining organizational change through culture.
+Her research interest centers on amplifying the unheard voices of Black women who are frontline healthcare workers, reimagining equitable and sustainable organizational hierarchy, culturally responsive evaluation, and creating and sustaining organizational change through culture.

 MISSION